Pat2p3/Thermostat-controller.py/README.md

 # Thermostat-controller

 Keeping a room just above freezing tyemperature is not possible with most space heaters.
 As they have a minmum setting that is too high.
 Thermostat-controller.py polls the temperature_sensor.ino getting readings in celcius.
 When its too hot or cold the heater_controller.ino turns the space heater on or off.
-The heat turns on at temp_goal and off at temp_goal + 0.3 providing a 0.3 degree range.

 The source Thermostat-controller.py communicates with replicas temperature_sensor.ino and heater_controller.ino through http.
 All devices should be on the same local network.
 IP addresses of replicas are used in the Thermostat-controller.py.
 The ds18b20 temperature sensor is used in the replia.